ZIORWebDev/zior-elementor-addon/README.md

 ###### ACF Dynamic tags support
 ###### Post type support for accordion widget

-ZIOR Elementor Addon is a custom addon that allows ajax filter for posts widget.
-Filter options include filter by categories/taxonomies, custom post types, and archive dates and allow search widget results to be loaded in ajax and target specific posts widget in the page.
-The addon also includes custom slider.
+ZIOR Elementor Addon is a custom addon that allows an ajax filter for the posts widget.
+Filter options include filtering by categories/taxonomies, custom post types, and archive dates.

+The add-on gives developers the option to load filter results via ajax by targeting the specific posts widget on the page.

 Download and install this plugin from WordPress plugin repository https://wordpress.org/plugins/zr-elementor-addon/